Jade Mills

 Jade Mills is an American real estate agent, president of Jade Mills Estates, and the International Ambassador for Coldwell Banker Global Luxury.
-In 2019, Mills became the #1 real estate agent worldwide for Coldwell Banker, with over $6 billion in career sales.
+In 2024, Mills was ranked the #1 individual in the Western Region for Coldwell Banker Realty, with over $9 billion in career sales.
 Mills' clients include Hollywood celebrities like Britney Spears, Jennifer Aniston, Charlie Sheen, and Sela Ward.

 Career

 Mills' first sale was a home for $42,000 in Van Nuys.
 She has appeared on Bloomberg TV and Fox News as a real estate expert.
 She serves as a board member for the Beverly Hills Chamber of Commerce and on the Board of Governors at Cedars Sinai Hospital.

 Personal life

 Mills is the daughter of a dairy farmer from Alamo, California.

 She has been married three times.
 As of 2019, she has four children and seven grandchildren.